psionusoid/wildermyth_villain_summoners/README.md

 # wildermyth_villain_summoners
-This is a repository for a three chapter modded campaign in the game Wildermyth
+This is a repository for a modded campaign in the game Wildermyth